ARH 180 Co-op Work Experience Art History (1-4 Credits)

 ART 243 Digital Illustration: Scientific (4 Credits)

 Explores the intersection of traditional and digital scientific illustration using industry-standard software.
 Emphasizes advanced observational accuracy and effective communication.
-Builds on the foundations learned in ART 143 and digital techniques covered in ART 141 and 142.
+Builds on the foundations and digital techniques covered in ART 141 and 142.
 Repeatable for credit.

 ART 253 Ceramics: Intermediate Ceramics (4 Credits)